mutkuensert/BitmapCompression/README.md

 ## Usage
-This example reduces the file size under 1048576 value and prevents scaling the image width down below 1080 pixels.
+In this example, size reduction starts with scaling down the file prior to compressing process, aiming to reduce the size under 1048576 bytes and prevents scaling the image width down below 1080 pixels.
 ```kotlin
 BitmapCompression(
     file = tempFile,